Mon – Fri: 9:00am – 7:00pm, Sat – Sun: 8:30am – 5:00pm

 When to Seek Immediate Care

-Go to the emergency room if you experience:
+Go to the ER right away if you have:

-• Sharp, sudden pain in the upper left abdomen (possible splenic rupture)
+• Sharp, sudden pain in the upper left belly (possible spleen rupture)

 • Severe dehydration

-Mono is most common in people ages 15-24, making it prevalent on college campuses.
-Up to 95% of adults have been infected with EBV by age 40, but most were infected in childhood with mild or no symptoms.
+Mono is most common in people ages 15 to 24.
+So it is very common on college campuses.
+Up to 95 percent of adults have had EBV by age 40.
+However, most got it in childhood with mild or no symptoms.

-• Plan for 2-4 weeks of reduced activity
+• Plan for 2 to 4 weeks of reduced activity

 • Do not donate blood during active infection